CatarinaPita/SML5202-2021-Catarina/page3.md

  <li><strong>2nd person singular (tú)</strong></li>
  </ul>

- <p>To conjugate the imperative in the 2nd person singular (tú) we use the 3rd person singular form of the present indicative.
-However, to form a negative imperative, we use
+ <p>To conjugate the positive imperative in the 2nd person singular (tú) we have to use the 3rd person singular form of the present indicative.
+However, to form a negative
-  the 2nd person singular form of the present subjunctive.
-The personal pronoun is not used.</p>
+ imperative, we have to use the 2nd person singular form of the present subjunctive (The personal pronoun is not used).</p>

 <head>
 <style>
 table {
   font-family: arial, sans-serif;
   border-collapse: collapse;
-  width: 60%;
+  width: 50%;
 }

 td, th {